War is Here

 Now, the speculation is rife that Iran may attack Israel within the next 48 hours.
 Anticipation it is, with many would-be modern prophets and political analysists having a feast amidst tantalising titbits of verified and unverified information to keep the armchair netzines glued to their screens.
 The first casualty of war, of course, is truth!
 Others, in contrast, simply ignore the bodes of war and immerse themselves in the distraction of entertainment, the world of sport, and even their work.

 War is coming.
-Will not end in annihilation?
+Will t end in annihilation?
 Absolutely not.
 At the darkest point, another and final trumpet will herald the promised coming and revealing of the Messiah, the Lord Jesus Christ.
 Amidst glory, resurrection, and the promised cup of consummation, Jesus’ words as recorded in the Book of Revelation tells us not only “of things to come,” but warns us through the coming days to light our lamps and listen carefully to what the Spirit of God says.

 John Classic